denzen84/beastblackbox/README.md

 This script will save UTC Unix timestamp in the filename and will give opportunity to get realtime stamps using _--init-unix-time_ command line option.

+## About MLAT timestamps and log timings
+As mentioned above, binary Beast format doesn't contain real time information at full.
+According to Beast format description at [http://wiki.modesbeast.com](http://wiki.modesbeast.com/Radarcape:Firmware_Versions), MLAT timestamp consists of seconds count from the start of the day (upper 18 bits) and nanoseconds (first 30 bits).

+>The GPS timestamp is completely handled in the FPGA (hardware) and does not require any interactions on the Linux side.
+This is >essential to meet the required accuracy.
+The local clock in the FPGA (64MHz or 96MHz) is stretched or compressed to meet 1e9 counts in >between two pulses by a linear algorithm, in order to avoid bigger jumps in the timestamp.
+Rollover from 999999999 to 0 occurs >synchronously to the 1PPS leading edge.
+In parallel, the Second-of-Day information is read from the TSIP serial data stream and also >aligned to the 1PPS pulse.
+Both parts are then mapped into the 48bits that are available for the timestamp and transmitted with each >Mode-S or Mode-A/C message.

+> * SecondsOfDay are using the upper 18 bits of the timestamp
+> * Nanoseconds are using the lower 30 bits.
+The value there directly converts into a 1ns based value and does not need to be converted by sample rate
+Original and compatible devices like Radarscrape, Mode-S Beast, Flighradar24 feeder are used this time encoding standart.

+In opposite, dump1090 uses simply 48-bit counter.

+BEAST black box utility implements both types of timing.
+It can be switched by key _--mlat-time_ with options _dump1090_ and _beast_.
+By default no timing method specified and utility gets current user localtime.

 ## Compiling and building
 It's only tested on OrangePi boards based on H3 (32 bit ARM) and H5 (64 bit ARM) under Armbian 5.34+ (Debian Jessie and Debian Stretch).
 In this regard, there are no obstacles that cause problems with building on all Debian-based systems like Raspbian for Raspberry Pi.